 Patients often have some scars after healing from earlobe surgery.
 The extent and location of the scars will depend on the details of your unique surgery.
 In general, some people show scars more prominently than others.
 Surgery is an individual experience, so there is no way to predict how your earlobes may look after they’re surgically repaired.

-There are rarely complications during a standard earlobe repair surgery.
-If there are reasons that you’re more vulnerable to complication, your surgeon will discuss those issues with you prior to approving your surgery.
+There rarely are complications during a standard earlobe repair surgery.
+If there are reasons that you’re more vulnerable to complications, your surgeon will discuss those issues with you prior to approving your surgery.
 Most patients experience minor discomfort and recover fully from the surgery without complication or risk.

 DERMATOLOGY NEAR ME

 Derick Dermatology is a leading authority in medical, surgical, and cosmetic dermatological services with 23 stunning dermatology practices in Chicago, IL, and Tampa Bay, FL.
 Our dedicated dermatologists offer exceptional dermatological services for both adult and pediatric patients.
 Please complete our online form or call our main number at (866) 337-4251 to schedule a consultation.